 - Take advantage of free tier offerings, trials, and demos.
 Most machine learning service providers want you to buy their products and try to make the barrier to entry lower through low to no-cost trial periods.
 Try it out.
 If you don’t like it, try something different.

 - Never trust a machine learning sales pitch.
 Machine learning can often be a black box that feels like magic.
 It can often be too easy for a sales demo to cherry-pick the right data to make their service look even more magical.
-Whenever you can, try the product for yourself and look for successful real-world use cases.
+Whenever you can, try the product for yourself and look for successful real-world Applications.

 - Think about your problem holistically.
 If you are using multiple models, make sure the service you choose will support all of them.
 If you need other services like monitoring, data storage, or an API to hit a machine learning endpoint, it is probably better to choose a platform that provides all of these things, so you don’t have to learn more technologies and maintain different accounts.